bamiesking/bicop-2023/main.typ

         #stack(dir: ltr,
         block(width: 50%)[
           #section("Introduction")[

-            We explore the suitability for QKD of euNetworks' 'Rockabill' link, which is a 224~km submarine fibre running between Portrane in the Republic of Ireland and Soutport in the United Kingdom.
-We consider optical phase, polarisation, and entangled photons to provide a broad view of the feasibility of future deployments of QKD.
             Quantum key distribution (QKD)@bennett_quantum_2014 offers information-theoretically secure communications against any eavesdropper, regardless of their computational capability.
             QKD is one of the most mature quantum technologies@peev_SECOQC_2009 @wengerowsky_entanglement_2019 and several protocols have already seen commercial implementations.
+            In this work, we explore the suitability for QKD of euNetworks' 'Rockabill' link, which is a 224~km submarine fibre running between Portrane in the Republic of Ireland and Southport in the United Kingdom.
+We consider optical phase, polarisation, and entangled photons to provide a broad view of the feasibility of future deployments of QKD.
           ]
           #v(1cm)
           #block(width: auto, height: auto, fill: secondary, outset: 0.5cm)[
             #section("Key objectives")[
               #set align(left)
               #list(
-                [Characterising phase drift and polarisation stability of long-haul submarine fibre.], [Emulating decoy-state BB84 with polarisation encoding.],
+                [Characterising phase and polarisation stability of long-haul submarine fibre.], [Emulating decoy-state BB84 with polarisation encoding.],
                 [Detecting coincident photons from an entangled photon source after traversing the channel.]
               )